 - Steps from the east parking lot on Trading Post Road to the stage: 194

-- Elevation gain: 145 feet (from stage to top of the plaza)
+- Elevation gain: 145 feet (from the stage to top of the plaza)

 - Parking: Park at the bottom on Trading Post Road and work your way up.
 Otherwise, drive up to one of the several parking lots that connect to the amphitheater with their own sets of stairs.
 There’s also two large lots at the top of the plaza.
 If you’re just here to take in the vistas, park there and it’s a short walk to the amphitheater.